-Sexual abuse Involves forcing or enticing a child or young person Sexual abuse Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
-Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of it and of St. Elizabeth's policy and procedures for dealing with this.
-Child sexual exploitation (CSE) CSE is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, (b) for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
-The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-Neglect The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur durina pregnancy, for example, as a result of maternal substance abuse.
+Type of abuse Information may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-4.3 Indicators of abuse can be found in Appendix B.

-4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's services (through the MASH) and any member of staff can make this referral.
-A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Services and then take appropriate action.
-The Designated Safeguarding Lead should be made aware as soon as possible.

-4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns.

-4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child;

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home;
+- 4.3 Indicators of abuse can be found in Appendix B. - 4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's services (through the MASH) and any member of staff can make this referral.
+A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Service and then take appropriate action.
+The Designated Safeguarding Lead should be made aware as soon as possible. - 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns. - 4.6 St. Elizabeth's recognises that any child can be the victim of abuse and may benefit from early help.
+However, St. Elizabeth's will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of St. Elizabeth's school day.